Principal Nancy Frank, Secretary

 am – Tardy Bell (students not in their classes or at breakfast at this time

 – Walker and Car-riders are dismissed for pick up

 – Official end of the school day (Continue loading buses as they arrive)

 Arrival Procedures - Students

 are not to arrive at school before 8:55 AM unless it is an emergency

-their children to school and bring them into the school lobby or you may use
+children to school and walk them to Door #1 or you may use the supervised car

 Dismissal Procedures - At dismissal, bus riders are called when